 Good conference room tech is a huge factor for holding better meetings both in-person and via remote links.
 Not only does the right technology impress participants, but there are also many modern tech solutions that streamline communication and operations.
 And more efficient meetings means success for you and your team.
-And it’s all laid out in an easy-to-implement action plan.
+And it’s all laid out in this easy-to-implement action plan.

 First impressions count.
 Strangers form lasting opinions in the first seven seconds they meet.
 The same holds for your conference room.
 Clients, customers, partners, and employees.
-They’re all influenced – positively or negatively – by your conference room’s design, layout, furnishings and more.
+They’re all influenced – positively or negatively – by your conference room’s design, layout, furnishings, and more.
 Visible tech makes a strong initial impact.
 (Is it aging or up-to-date?
 Oversized or sleek?)

 Beyond how your conference room looks, if your conference room tech lets you down when you get down to business it can seriously derail productivity and potential.
 Both form and function are key to maintaining a conference room that does more than provide a place to meet.

 Connection is critical.
 For one thing, more workers are in the office less often.
 Flexible work arrangements are at an all-time high.
 Work-from-home time grew 103% between 2005 and 2015.
 And some experts predict that half the workforce will telecommute by 2027.
 Beyond support for road warriors, video conferencing reduces costs, expedites decision making, and boosts productivity.
 Fortunately, reliable cloud-based video conferencing makes it easy to convene effective video meetings from your conference room.